aurora-is-near/doc.aurora.dev/blog/aurora-chains-demo.md

 ![](https://www.datocms-assets.com/95026/1682455898-screenshot-2023-04-25-at-21-51-26.png)

-After clicking the Swap button we will see the following info about the transaction in Metamask:\
+After clicking the Swap button we will see the following info about the transaction in MetaMask:\

 ![](https://www.datocms-assets.com/95026/1682456030-screenshot-2023-04-25-at-21-53-11.png)